Find Your Home on the Web

 Find a Snohomish Home on the Web

 If you own property in Snohomish County, start on the Snohomish County Assessor site.
-There you can enter the 16-digit parcel number or the street number with the street name.
+There you can enter the house number with the street name.
 Enter 17707 and Interurban.
-Now, on the resulting website, click on the parcel number link, and, eureka, here’s the Snohomish County property website. owner information, property characteristics, and the history of tax value and prior sales data.
+Alternatively, if you know it, you can enter your 14-digit parcel number – in this case – 00899900001000.
+Now, on the resulting web page, click on the parcel number link, and, eureka, here’s the Snohomish County property account summary with owner information, property characteristics, and the history of tax value and prior sales data.
 (Again, I’m using one of my sold listings as an example.)

 Not just for Sellers